Presentation

 “Promoting and Protecting the Ocean”

-The Oceanographic Institute – Albert I Prince of Monaco Foundation was founded in 1906 by Prince Albert I. For more than a century, it has brought together scientists, politicians, economists, associations and the general public to “know, love and protect the ocean” .
+The Oceanographic Institute – Foundation Albert I, Prince of Monaco was founded in 1906 by Prince Albert I. For over a century, it has brought together scientific, political, economic, educational and community players, as well as the general public, in order to make« know, love and protect the ocean ».

-To support this project, it implements numerous mediation actions using its two establishments – the Oceanographic Museum of Monaco and the House of Oceans in Paris – and digital tools
+In support of this project, it implements a wide range of outreach activities, drawing on its two facilities – the Oceanographic Museum in Monaco and the Maison de l’Océan in Paris – as well as digital tools.

 Play Video